datacamp/authoring/docs/courses/exercises/technical-details/sct.md

 When a student starts an exercise on DataCamp, the coding backend:

 - Starts a student coding process, and executes the `pre_exercise_code` in this process.
-This code initializes the process with data, loads relevant packages,e tc, so that students can focus on the topic at hand.
+This code initializes the process with data, loads relevant packages, etc., so that students can focus on the topic at hand.
 - Starts a solution coding process at the same time, in which both the `pre_exercise_code` and the `solution` are executed.
 This coding process represents the 'ideal final state' of an exercise.

 When students click `Submit Answer`, the coding backend: